-Mr. Temporary Deputy Speaker, Sir, then it is the Public Service Commission appointing all these people.
-These people will obviously be answerable to the Public Service Commission, then really, where is the governor?
+Mr. Temporary Deputy Speaker, Sir, then it is the Public Service Commission (PSC) appointing all these people.
+These people will, obviously, be answerable to the PSC, then really, where is the governor?
 What happens to the governor and the authority exercised in a County.

-T he Bill goes on very well until we reach Section 14 towards the end and then it begins creating a lot of doubts about good relationship between county government and the national government.
+The Bill goes on very well until we reach Section 14 towards the end and then it begins creating a lot of doubts about good relationship between county government and the national government.
 I was thinking that it could help if there was some amendment to these two particular sections, which may create problems for the county government.

-Secondly I plead that the date of commencement of this law be after the elections, when county governments will be in place, so that we can have a harmonious dialogue between county governments and the national government, and also within the Senate, the body responsible for making laws for county governments.
+Secondly I plead that the date of commencement of this law be after the elections when county governments will be in place.
+We can have a harmonious dialogue between county governments and the National Government, and also within the Senate, the body responsible for making laws for county governments.